40 (music producer)

 Noah James Shebib (born March 31, 1983), better known by his stage name 40, is a Canadian record producer, songwriter, record executive, and former child actor from Toronto, Ontario.
-He is best known for his production work with fellow Toronto native Drake, having extensive involvement on the entirety of Drake's discography since 2008.
+He is best known for his production work with fellow Toronto native Drake, having extensive involvement in the entirety of Drake's discography since 2008.
 Shebib's production style, often described as downtempo and ambient, has become synonymous with Drake's sound.
 His other production credits include Lil Wayne, Alicia Keys, Beyoncé, Action Bronson, and Jamie Foxx.

 Shebib and Drake are two of the three co-founders of the OVO Sound label, which was launched as an imprint of Warner Records in 2012.
 Shebib has won two Grammy Awards from 20 nominations.

 Early life

-Noah James Shebib is the son of Lebanese Canadian film director Donald Shebib and actress Tedde Moore, who is known for appearing in the 1983 film A Christmas Story; she was pregnant with him during the production of that film.
+Noah James Shebib is the son of Canadian film director Donald Shebib of Lebanese and Irish origin and actress Tedde Moore, who is known for appearing in the 1983 film A Christmas Story; she was pregnant with him during the production of that film.
 On his mother's side, he is the grandson of actor and educator Mavor Moore, the great-grandson of Canadian theatre figure Dora Mavor Moore, and the great-great-grandson of Scottish-born economist James Mavor.
 His father is of partial Irish descent.
 He has three older sisters, Zoe, Suzanna, and Chaunce.
 As a child he attended school at Royal St. George's College and Humberside Collegiate Institute.